This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission.

 It’s common for cats to behave differently when returning from vacation since they are very structured and routined in general.
 A change in their environment can result in all sorts of behavioral tendencies which can include clinginess.
-This clingy attachment is a way for them to seek approval and assurance after a period of absence.
+This clingy attachment allows them to seek approval and assurance after a period of absence.

 Often after returning from a holiday or vacation, the separation causes them to get attached to you as a way to seek refuge and prevent you from leaving again.

 This attachment is basically evidence of how your absence can mentally affect your well-being.

 It’s important to know that you are your felines’ safety.
 You are the one whom they run to when they are hungry when they want to play and also when they feel threatened and endangered.

 Whatever the case may be, they will cling to you as their escape and safety regardless of the situation.